Explore

-We are so excited to be able to offer you Kenya for 2023.
+We are so excited to be able to offer you a Kenya yoga retreat for 2023.
 A land that is so rich in history, culture, wildlife and wilderness.

 Situated in East Africa with the Indian Ocean furthest east it is a vast expanse of land and one holiday can only cover a small percentage of what there is to see and do there.